Sumidu/gghilbertstrings/README.md

 ## Usage

 The `gghilbertstrings` package comes with functions for fast plotting of Hilbert curves in ggplot.
-At it’s core is a fast RCPP implementation that maps a 1D vector to a 2D position.
+At it’s core is a fast RCpp implementation that maps a 1D vector to a 2D position.

 The `gghilbertplot` function creates a Hilbert curve and plots